puppetlabs/pcp-broker/doc/configuration.md

 }
 ```

-The broker and the status services will need to be mounted using a
+The brokers protocol handlers and the status service will need to be mounted using a
 [webrouting](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/doc/webrouting-config.md)
 configuration.